Konvt/pgbar/QuickStart.md

 The refresh interval merely provides the capability to extend the refresh time, or in other words, "lower the refresh rate."

-## The thread safety of the `pgbar::Config` and `pgbar::pgbar`
+## The thread safety
-Invoking member and static functions other than the ctor of `pgbar::Config` is thread-safe, they are protected by a read-write lock.
+Invoking member and static functions other than the ctor of objects defined in `pgbar::configs` is thread-safe, they are protected by a read-write lock.

-However, when the `pgbar::ProgressBar` is running (Use the `is_running` method for the check), invoking any non-const member function of its `pgbar::Config` is thread-unsafe, and the behavior in such cases is unspecified.
+However, when the `pgbar::ProgressBar` is running (Use the `is_running` method for the check), invoking any non-const member function of its `pgbar::configs::Progress` is thread-unsafe, and the behavior in such cases is unspecified.

 The `pgbar::ProgressBar` itself can be either thread-safe or thread-unsafe, it depends on its second template parameter.